-Peter Munsing's answer He should contact the legal aid /legal services in Pittsburgh; ask for their housing group; if they say they don't handle that ask if any of their attorneys left for private practice.
+Peter N. Munsing's answer He should contact the legal aid /legal services in Pittsburgh; ask for their housing group; if they say they don't handle that ask if any of their attorneys left for private practice.
 Call that person.

 Cary B. Hall's answer Slander is a civil action.
 You're thinking of harassment, which is a criminal charge.

 The person receiving the harassing text messages could certainly contact the police department in Florida in the text messager's neighborhood.
 Will they do anything?
 No way to know unless you try - but they may contact the texter and tell him or her to knock it off.

 Can't the person receiving simply block the texter's number?
 That's certainly another option.

 Cary B. Hall's answer Truth is an absolute defense for slander/libel charges.
 But can he still sue you and drag your through the court system?
 Surely, but you would have a defense to his civil lawsuit against you.